mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ## Occurrence and Frequency

 Lockbox automatically attempts to sync the user's data between the device and remote storage transparently and unobtrusively.
-Additionally, Lockbox provides a action that lets the user immediately trigger a sync.
+Additionally, Lockbox provides an action that lets the user immediately trigger a sync.

 ### Desktop Triggers